troy-west/apache-kafka-number-stations/README.md

 Why do we prefer streams.mapValues in this case?
 What is the consequence of using map?

-## Correlate Messages by Station and Window
+## Correlate Messages by Station and Time Window

 We are told that each station produces three messages in every 10s tumbling time window.